NicholasRaynes/CodingBat/README.md

 # CodingBat
-Practice coding problems from CodingBat.
+Practice coding problems from CodingBat in Java.